Ashleigh Jordan Flaunts Toned Posterior In Blue Leggings For Glute-Focused Workout

-Ashleigh Jordan targetted her glutes in the most recent workout video series on her Instagram page.
+Ashleigh Jordan targeted her glutes in the most recent workout video series on her Instagram page.

-In the shared post, the blonde bombshell rocked a pair of blue leggings and a white sports bra.
-The bra featured crisscrossed straps at the back while her flattering workout pants included dark stripes beneath her posterior.
+In the shared post, the blond bombshell rocked a pair of blue leggings and a white sports bra.
+The bra featured crisscrossed straps at the back, while her flattering workout pants included dark stripes beneath her posterior.

 Ashleigh started her circuit with a set of jumping split lunges.
 For this exercise, she placed one leg on a stool behind her and kept her heel raised.
-Then she performed a single-leg jump, raising her front foot before landing and bending the kee.
+Then she performed a single-leg jump, raising her front foot before landing and bending the knee.
 In her caption, she recommended doing three sets of 10 repetitions.

 Next, she moved on to reverse lunges in the second clip of the series.
 While holding a dumbbell above her head, Ashleigh took large steps backward before bending her knees.
 Her caption suggested completing 15 repetitions in a set for three rounds.

 A set of banded squats followed.
-Ashleigh assumed a wide-legged stance for this one and placed a blue exercise band around her lower thighs.
+She assumed a wide-legged stance for this one and placed a blue exercise band around her lower thighs.
 Then she slowly bent her knees, pointing them outward as she did so.
 She recommended doing three sets of 10 repetitions in her caption.

-And finally, in the fourth clip of the series, Ashleigh performed a set of two-way leg swings.
-For this exercise, she got on her hands and knees on a bench and then lifted one leg behind her.
+For the final clip of the series, Ashleigh performed a set of two-way leg swings.
+To complete this exercise, she got on her hands and knees on a bench and then lifted one leg behind her.
 After lowering it, she raised the same leg to the side.
 In her caption, she suggested 20 repetitions per leg for three rounds.

 The post racked up more than 30,000 likes in three hours and over 250 Instagram users have commented on it so far.
 In those comments, fans praised the workout.